gsu-edu-ph-mis/clinico/README.md

-# clinico
+# Clinic Online
-ClinicO - Clinic Online - An online information system for the university medical record
+An online information system for the university medical record

 ## Database